 Posted on

-For this article, we have a target on which we already gained a shell.
-Then I ran the PE.sh privilege escalation script on the target to find ways to elevate privileges on the target.
+For this article, we will be using a Linux target system on which we already gained a shell.
+Then I run the PE.sh or Linux exploit suggester script on this system to find ways to elevate privileges.
+As I scroll down the output of our PE.sh file, we can see our target has some cron jobs set.

 linux privilege escalation with cron jobs